LKemper03/LKemper03.github.io/_projects/baja24-25/index.md

 ## ANSYS Seat Analysis
 ### Technical Inspection Load
 {% include image-gallery.html images="bajaseatdesignjudgeforces.png, bajaseatdesignjudgedeformed.png" height="400" %}
 Left: Applied forces and fixtures used for simulation.
-Bottom fixture holes not visible.
+Seat was fixed using the 4 holes.
 Applied force: 115 lbf <br>
 Right: Deformation result of simulation.
 Maximum deformation seen in this case was 0.6934 in. <br>
 This analysis was performed due to design judge complaints in previous years about excessive deformation (>2 in) when applying force to the side of the seat.
 The seat is made up of 4 plies angled at 0, 45, 90, and 45 degrees.

 ### Seated Driver Load
-{% include image-gallery.html images="bajaseatsittingforces.png, bajaseatsittingundeformed.png, bajaseatsittingdeformed.png, bajaseatsittingstress.png" height="400" %}
+{% include image-gallery.html images="bajaseatsittingforces.png, bajaseatsittingdeformed.png, bajaseatsittingstress.png" height="400" %}
 Left: Applied forces and fixtures used for simulation.
-Bottom fixture holes not visible.
+Seat was fixed using the 4 holes.
 Applied force: 180 lbf (average driver weight) <br>
 Middle: Deformation result of simulation.
 Maximum deformation seen in this case was 0.0704 in. <br>
 Right: Equivalent stress result of simulation.
-Maximum stress seen in this case was . <br>
+Maximum stress seen in this case was 480 psi. <br>
 This analysis was performed to determine if reinforcement of bolt holes was necessary to prevent excessive stress at the mounting locations.
 The seat is made up of 4 plies angled at 0, 45, 90, and 45 degrees.

 ## Composite Fabrication